-It’s time once again from the politicians and other attention-seekers from the lunatic fringe to return to the spotlight.
+It’s time once again for the politicians and other attention-seekers from the lunatic fringe to return to the spotlight.
 Politicians who intend on running for the Presidency in 2016 are already preparing to launch their primary campaigns.
 Because 2014 is a “midterm” year, the only voters who can be expected to vote in November will be the political zealots.
 Despite the fact that Congressional terms last only two years, the cretins in Congress are confident that the only people who will bother to vote in their gerrymandered districts will be the dependable hard core.

 Unfortunately, we cannot assume that Americans will wise-up and respond to the recent plea from Dallas Federal Reserve President Richard Fisher, by going to their local polling places to address the problem.

-Meanwhile those intent on becoming the Republican Party’s 2016 Presidential nominee are busy currying favor with the two men who dictate the party’s agenda: Roger Ailes and Rush Limbaugh.
+Meanwhile, those intent on becoming the Republican Party’s 2016 Presidential nominee are busy currying favor with the two men who dictate the party’s agenda: Roger Ailes and Rush Limbaugh.
 As a result, there is no such thing as too extreme in crafting a campaign message to voters.
 With the midterms’ bringing increased attention to the lunatic fringe voters, politicians who are posturing themselves as Presidential candidates are busy preaching to the crazy choir.
 This effort usually involves making personal appearances with the most polarizing, controversial individuals who haunt the airwaves with outrageous statements.
 The logical consequence of this practice brought the Republicans their “Ted Nugent Moment” this past week.

 In their desperation to find a “rock star” who could serve as a dependable spokesperson for Republican political candidates, somebody came up with the idea of appointing Ted Nugent to that role.
 Nugent has “jammed” with fellow quasi-musician, Mike Huckabee and he has taken the stage with countless politicians from the far-right.